-Part of the reason that quitting drugs or alcohol is so difficult is the withdrawal symptoms that appear when someone attempts to stop using.
+Part of the reason that quitting drugs or alcohol is so hard to do is the withdrawal symptoms that appear when someone attempts to stop using.
 Depending on the particular substance as well as the severity of someone’s addiction, withdrawal symptoms can range from uncomfortable to potentially life-threatening.

-Attempting to detox at home without medical supervision creates many unnecessary health risks and leaves you vulnerable to possible complications that can arise during withdrawal, such as seizures and psychosis.
+Attempting to detox at home without medical supervision creates many unnecessary health risks and leaves you vulnerable to possible complications that can arise during withdrawal.
+Among these are seizures and psychosis.

-Even symptoms that seem milder in comparison can become dangerous when you are detoxing alone.
+Even symptoms that seem milder in comparison can become dangerous when you detox alone.
 Nausea, vomiting, and diarrhea can lead to dangerous levels of dehydration, and the combination of depression, suicidal thoughts, and confusion or hallucinations pose a high risk of self-harm or worse.

 And even putting aside the dangers to your health and well-being, there’s the fact that you are much less likely to complete your detox successfully, as drug cravings and untreated withdrawal symptoms are often too much to deal with alone, causing the user to relapse mid-detox.
 Relapsing during a withdrawal period also can raise your risk of overdosing.

-Whether you are choosing detox hospitalization or a private detox treatment center, both options help you avoid these issues by easing withdrawal symptoms through the use of medications and other treatments as well as providing a safe and controlled environment in which to detox.
-You will be carefully monitored without having to worry about relapsing or potential health complications.
+Whether you choose detox hospitalization or a private detox treatment center, both options help you to avoid these issues.
+Medications and other treatments can ease withdrawal symptoms and provide a safe and controlled environment in which to detox.
+You will be carefully monitored without having to worry about relapse or potential health complications.

 While detoxing at home without medical supervision isn’t one of them, there are still multiple detox treatment options available for you to choose from.
 The different detox treatment subgroups all fall under the two main types of medical detox programs: inpatient and outpatient.

-Outpatient detox treatment is what it sounds like, detoxification treatment that, while it takes place at a detox facility or clinic, it does not require you to live on-site, which allows you to continue with your normal day-to-day while making regular appointments for medication and support during withdrawal.
+Outpatient detox treatment is what it sounds like.
+It is detoxification treatment that does not require you to live on-site, even though it takes place at a detox facility or clinic.
+This flexibility allows you to continue with your daily routine while making regular appointments for medication and support during withdrawal.
 Outpatient detox is the best option for those with less severe addictions to substances that have relatively mild withdrawal symptoms.

-Inpatient detox is medical detox treatment that takes place onsite and requires the person undergoing detox to live there in a setting that’s monitored 24 hours, seven days a week, 24/7.
+Inpatient detox is medical detox treatment that takes place onsite and requires the person undergoing detox to live there in a setting that’s monitored 24 hours a day, seven days a week.
 Inpatient detox is effective for people with serious, long-term addictions or a history of addiction and relapse, as well as potential health problems that could react negatively to withdrawal symptoms.

-Detox hospitalization and private detox are two different types of inpatient detox programs, and each their own advantages and drawbacks.
-Choosing which one is right for you will largely depend on what you are looking for in a detox treatment program.
+Detox hospitalization and private detox are two different types of inpatient detox programs, and each has its own advantages and drawbacks.
+Choosing the right one for you will largely depend on what you are looking for in detox treatment.

-As a medical institution, detox hospitalization can provide the very high levels of intensive care that someone may need if they are dealing with dangerously severe withdrawal symptoms as well as complications due to health issues or co-occurring disorders.
+As a medical institution, detox hospitalization can provide high levels of intensive care that someone may need if they are dealing with dangerously severe withdrawal symptoms and complications related to health issues or co-occurring disorders.
 A private detox center may not be able to offer the same level of medical attention that detox hospitalization can.